Roth IRAs

 Amounts held in a traditional, SEP, or SIMPLE IRA can be converted into a Roth IRA, or money can be rolled over from a qualified retirement plan to a Roth IRA or contributions to different IRA accounts can be re-characterized as being made to a Roth IRA.
 Moreover, amounts can be rolled over from a designated Roth account or between different Roth IRA accounts.

-There are several methods to convert money held in a traditional IRA to a Roth IRA:
+Several methods convert money held in a traditional IRA to a Roth IRA:

-If the taxpayer is younger than 59½, then any tax due on the transfer should be paid by the taxpayer rather than having it deducted from the transfer, since, in such a case, a 10% tax penalty will be applied to the amount of the tax that was deducted as a penalized early withdrawal.
-Note also, that a 10% penalty will also apply to any amounts withdrawn within 5 years of the conversion, and the 5 years is counted from the most recent conversion.
+If the taxpayer is younger than 59½, any tax due on the transfer should be paid by the taxpayer rather than having it deducted from the transfer since a 10% tax penalty will be applied to the tax amount deducted as a penalized early withdrawal.
+Note also that a 10% penalty will also apply to any amounts withdrawn within 5 years of the conversion, and the 5 years is counted from the most recent conversion.
 The 5-year rule for Roth IRAs was implemented to prevent taxpayers from using a conversion or rollover to evade the 10% early distribution penalty that would have applied if the distribution was taken directly from a tax-deferred account.

 Example: Calculating the 10% Early Distribution Penalty for Withdrawals from a Roth IRA